Legacy Migration

 Pull data from the legacy system.
 This is rarely as simple as a database dump.
 Legacy systems store data in unexpected places: configuration files, serialised blobs, file system paths that encode metadata, and application logs.

 Schema mapping from legacy data structures to the new model.
 A legacy "customer" record might need to become three records in the new system: a contact, a company, and a billing entity.
-Transformation rules must handle every edge case in the source data, and the mapping document becomes the single most referenced artefact during migration.
+The mapping rules must handle every edge case in the source data, and the mapping document becomes the single most referenced artefact during migration.

 Load